OUR WELL WATER LOOKS, SMELLS, AND TASTES FINE.

 - Chemicals like arsenic, radon and uranium get into Maine wells from nature.
 They’re in the rocks and can dissolve in water.
 Lead from older pipes can also dissolve in water.

 THE RESULT: Both germs and chemicals may cause unpleasant symptoms, such as upset stomach or the runs (diarrhea).
 Some of the chemicals also increase the chance of cancer.
-Even if you’ve tested before, it may be time to test again.
+Even if you’ve had water testing done before, it may be time to test again.

 When and What Do We Test?